 Goals for the trip are few…and yet probably still too many!
 After a long break, I want to write more and take more photos.
 Hence, the blog.
 I want to play my guitar.
 And run.
 And ride my bikes (mountain and road versions are with us).
 And visit friends and family along the way, and talk to random strangers.
 And I want to enjoy it all with Chelsea while overlooking the ocean while sea lions bark down below, or big redwoods sway in the winter breeze, or waves crash on a sunny (<–key word) beach.
 Slow down, relax a little, and take it all in.

-Looking forward to connecting with you along the way!
+We are looking forward to connecting with you along the way!
 Drop us a line, we’re around.
 Just don’t mail us anything